I am a lecturer at the University of Washington, where I teach computer science. I specialize in the areas of programming languages and systems.

 Chandra presented our paper about Szalinski at PLDI 2020.
 Szalinski is a tool for decompiling low-level CAD models into higher-level CAD programs that use higher-order functions like map and fold.
 Szalinski uses E-graphs to efficiently reason about the space of programs that are equivalent to the input model.
 Chandra gave a great talk.
 Check it out!

 This is my academic homepage.
-Before joining Certora I was a graduate student at the University of Washington, where I was advised by Zach Tatlock in the PLSE group.
+Before joining Certora I got my PhD at the University of Washington, where I was advised by Zach Tatlock in the PLSE group.
 My research interests are in programming languages, systems, and formal methods.
-My thesis work is on compositional techniques for verifying distributed systems implementations.
+My thesis work was on compositional techniques for verifying distributed systems implementations.
 I generally enjoy working with proof assistants and SMT solvers on applications to all kinds of concurrent programming.
 I also dabble in floating point, compilers, and 3D printing.

 Before grad school, I did my undergraduate at Williams College, graduating in 2013, where I worked with Steve Freund on dynamic race detection.
 Since then Steve and I have continued to collaborate, including on an "our powers combined" paper on verified dynamic race detection with Cormac Flanagan.